Galle District: Geological background

 Its area is 1652 km2: 35 km2 is water and 1617 km2 is land.
-Galle District bounded on the north by Benthara river, south and west by the Indian Ocean and east by Matara and Ratnapura districts.
-The topography of Galle District is very much dissent.
+Galle District is bounded on the north by the Benthara River, south and west by the Indian Ocean and east by Matara and Ratnapura districts.
+The topography of the Galle District is very diverse.
 The climatic condition of Hiniduma Patthuwa is very similar to the central hill country of Sri Lanka.
-This area consists of rainforests, which is the water catchment area for most of the rivers and lakes flows across Galle District.
+This area consists of rainforests, which is the water catchment area for most of the rivers and lakes that flow across the Galle District.
 Sinharaja Forest Reserve is one of them.
 Galle district lies in a temperate climatic zone.

 Annual rainfall is between 2000–2500mm.
 The river Gin River ("Gin Ganga") starts from Gongala Hill of Hiniduma Patthuwa and in its long journey of 113 km.
 It passes Neluwa, Thawalama, Nagoda Baddegama and Thelikada areas.
-The river nourishes the land in extent of 922 km2.
-It flows to the Indian Ocean in Ginthota area of Galle District.
+The river nourishes the land to the extent of 922 km2.
+It flows to the Indian Ocean in the Ginthota area of Galle District.
 The river Madu Ganga starts from Polathu Kanda and flows to the sea from Balapitiya and helps to maintain ecological balance in the Galle district.

 Historical background

-In the ancient Sri Lanka, Galle District secured an important place in the battles against enemies as the capital city of Southern Province.
+In ancient Sri Lanka, Galle District secured an important place in the battles against enemies as the capital city of Southern Province.
 Ancient legends reveal that in 1072 A.C. king Vijayabahu I started his battle against "Soli" in Thambalagamuwa of Hinidum Pattu.
-According to legends, during the reign of king Dambhadeniya Parakramabahu carried out his battle agents Queen Sugala in the Galle District.
+According to legends, during the reign of King Dambhadeniya Parakramabahu carried out his battle against Queen Sugala in the Galle District.
 Galle was a very important area during the reign of King Maha Parakramabahu and it very much helped the Dutch, Portuguese and English establish their kingdoms.

 Galle was called "Gimhathitha."
-The Sinhalese pronunciation "Gaala" derived from the word "gala" (stone).
-Gala implies meeting place of bullock carts.
-Later it was pronounced as "Gaala" as there were large rock and hills in the district.
+The Sinhalese pronunciation "Gaala" is derived from the word "gala" (stone).
+Gala implies the meeting place of bullock carts.
+Later it was pronounced as "Gaala" as there were large rocks and hills in the district.

 Cultural background

 A number of individuals from the Galle district have made significant contributions to Sinhala literature.
-Thotagamuwa Vijayaba pirivena, which was a famous educational institute in Kotte era, produced a number of notable scholars.
-Hikkaduwe Sri Sumangala Thera, Migettuwatte Gunananda Thera, Martin Wickramasinghe, Nandadasa Kodagoda, Edwin Ariyadasa, M. B. Ariyapala, Gunadasa Amarasekera, D. J. Wimalasurendra, Senarath Paranavithana, A. T. Ariyaratne, Sirimal Ranawella and Ariyapala Gurunnanse are a number of notable residents of Galle.
+Thotagamuwa Vijayaba Pirivena, which was a famous educational institute in the Kotte era, produced a number of notable scholars.
+Hikkaduwe Sri Sumangala Thera, Migettuwatte Gunananda Thera, Martin Wickramasinghe, Ediriweera Sarachchandra, Seneka Bibile Nandadasa Kodagoda, Edwin Ariyadasa, M. B. Ariyapala, Gunadasa Amarasekera, D. J. Wimalasurendra, Senarath Paranavithana, A. T. Ariyaratne, Sirimal Ranawella and Ariyapala Gurunnanse are a number of notable residents of Galle.

 The Galle Literary Festival is run each January.